Smertig/banana/master/_sources/api/tg/types/update.rst.txt

    .. cpp:member:: optional_t<poll_t> poll

    Optional.
 New poll state.
-Bots receive only updates about stopped polls and polls, which are sent by the bot
+Bots receive only updates about manually stopped polls and polls, which are sent by the bot

    .. cpp:member:: optional_t<poll_answer_t> poll_answer